 Some of the most beautiful and ancient churches in the world are right here, in Italy.
-The choice is endless: small and quaint parish churches lost in the countryside, enchanting medieval churches, marvelous renaissance or baroque churches, masterpieces in their own right, enhanced with statues, frescoes and reliefs.
+The choice is endless: small and quaint parish churches lost in the countryside, enchanting medieval churches, marvelous Renaissance or Baroque churches, masterpieces in their own right, enhanced with statues, frescoes and reliefs.

-The religious ceremony can be celebrated in Italian or, with the aid of an interpreter, in other languages…The bride and groom make a donation to the church for the service.
+The religious ceremony can be celebrated in Italian or, with the aid of an interpreter, in other languages.